-If you're diabetic, losing even a little bit of extra body weight can be good for you.
+If you're diabetic, losing even a little bit of extra body weight may be good for you.
 But first, talk to your doctor and develop a plan.

 Before you start, it is important to set goals and develop a plan for losing weight.
 Talk to your doctor first, so that together you can develop a plan that is right for you.
 Below are some tips to help you get started.

 A time when your life is not so stressful may be the best time to start a program to lose weight.
-Sometimes stress and certain situations cause us to over eat or eat unhealthy foods.
+Sometimes stress and certain situations may cause us to overeat or eat unhealthy foods.

 This will help you develop a plan that is right for you.
-If you enjoy having several snacks, fruits or nuts would be a good choice instead of potato chips or candy bars.
+If you enjoy having several snacks, fruits or nuts may be a good choice instead of potato chips or candy bars.
 If you usually have large meals, perhaps smaller, more frequent meals would help.
 If you drink soda or juice several times a day, perhaps limiting yourself to one or two cups a day will help.
 Talk with your doctor about the best ways for you to eat healthy.

-Healthy eating is a good habit to keep for you and your family.
+Healthy eating may be a good habit to keep for you and your loved ones throughout the year.

 Links to various other Websites from this site are provided for your convenience only and do not constitute or imply endorsement by Humana of these sites, any products or services described on these sites, or of any other material contained therein.
 Humana disclaims responsibility for their content and accuracy.